 How Do Digital Payments Work?

-Digital payments are seamless, quick processes that are prompted a tap, click or swipe.
+Digital payments are seamless, quick processes that are prompted by a tap, click, or swipe.
 However, while digital transactions may seem simple, there’s a lot more going on under the hood.

-Digital payments involve several intermediaries: the payer, (in-person or digital consumers), payee (merchants or service providers), and the payment network.
+The process involves several intermediaries: the payer (in-person or digital consumers), the payee (merchants or service providers), and the payment network.
 For every e-transaction to be successful, the payer needs to have an account with an issuer bank – with enough funds to cover the transaction – and the payee needs an acquirer bank account to receive the payment.

 The digital payments ecosystem is developing fast, with new methods popping out of the woodwork regularly.
 We highlight a few major digital payment types below: